arunkumar-mourougappane/emby-assistant/docs/README-GTK.md

 cp emby-monitor.desktop ~/.local/share/applications/
 ```

-Then launch "Emby Server Monitor" from your applications menu.
+Then launch "Emby Assistant" from your applications menu.

 ## Usage